-My name is Lynsey and in this blog post, I’ve responded to the most frequently asked questions about working and living in New Zealand.
+In this blog post, guest writer Lynsey has responded to the most frequently asked questions about working and living in New Zealand.
 I’ve also shared some of my best bits and top tips in order to help you plan your trip.

 Ready to dig into working holiday visas in New Zealand?
 Let’s do it!